calmux/fast-detection-YOLO/README.md

 **Build:**
 + Create a new Qt project,
-+ Copy all the existing files into the project fold
++ Copy all the existing files into the project folder.
++ Create a